Going to Graduate School: Is it a good idea? How do you pay for it?

 - Know that after graduating with an advanced degree, it will take several years of “catch up” to pay back loans.

 - Consider the value of having the degree outside of the financial cost.
+Will the advanced degree open up employment opportunities?

 - Don’t get in over your head!